Standard of the IV Cohort XXIV Legion

 At the time a Roman citizen could not “join” the Army; it was an honor reserved for those of property and standing.
 It was expected of those with property and standing.
 It was not expected of the poor.
 It would be another hundred years before Gaius Marius allowed “ordinary” citizens to enlist.

 Still the Roman Republic was not engaged in a war of choice at the time.
 It was fighting for its very survival as an independent state as Hannibal’s army devastated Roman Italy and crushed several Roman armies sent against him.
 Under these circumstances the aristocratic classes of Rome took to the field.
 Ordinary people without status were not expected to render such service to the Republic.
+Why would the poor, the reasoning went, who have nothing to lose, be expected to risk their lives defending Rome?

 By the end of the day, August 2, 216 B. C. Livy and Polybius variously claim that 50,000–70,000 Romans died with about 3,000–4,500 taken prisoner.
 Those numbers may have been high but there is no doubt that Cannae was a crushing defeat.